 Oracle has a very interesting evolution of history.
 3 friend’s team develops the Oracle database – Larry Ellison, Bob Miner, and Ed Oates, led by Larry Ellison (in a company Software Development Laboratories (SDL) in 1977.
 Oracle database is one of the widely-used and trusted relational database engines.

 An Oracle database is written in Assembly language, C, and C++ programming language.
 Oracle database operates on all major platforms, including Windows, UNIX, Linux, and Mac OS.
 Oracle database is commonly used for running online transaction processing (OLTP), data warehousing (DW) applications, and mixed (OLTP & DW) database workloads.

 Google is one of the American multinationals, and it is popularly known as a search engine.
 Google has many other business/operations that include cloud computing, Internet analytics operations, various advertising technologies, Web application developments, browsers, and operating system development.
-Google Company has been employed to find different kinds of information such as pictures, online advertising technologies, maps, and websites and also to develop the applications that even just the answer to the crossword clues which is very interesting.
+Google Company has been employed to find different kinds of information such as pictures, online advertising technologies, maps, and websites and also to develop applications that are even just the answer to the crossword clues which is very interesting.

 Google is formerly known as Google Inc. Similar to Oracle, Google also has a very interesting evolution of history.
 It was founded by Lawrence Edward Page (American) and Sergey Mikhaylovich Brin (Russian) when they were students in year September 4, 1998.

 Google is a very famous Internet search engine in the world since it uses its own and patented algorithm; this algorithm is designed in such a way that it retrieves and fetches the search results to provide the most appropriate information from dependable sources of data.
 Google’s algorithm is patented, and it is named PageRank.